realnitinworks/trailers-app/README.md

 # Application features

-Following are some of the major feratures of the application:
+Following are some of the major features of the application:

 1. User Authentication feature - signup(through django-registration's 2-step verification), login and logout
 2. Reset password feature - The reset password link is send to email